Domaine Antonin Guyon - Corton-Charlemagne Grand Cru 2009

 Nose

-Very pure, mineral, complex, and elegant with good persistence.
+Very pure, mineral, complex, and elegant, with good length

 Serve